Konrad869/JAVA_Library/README.md

 Tech

-Advertising_agency is developed using following technologies:
+JAVA_Library is developed using following technologies: